-Local Bridge Program - This program provides funding to municipalities based upon a formula which includes the relative wealth of the municipality and the overall condition rating of the bridge structure.
-The funding ranges from a minimum of 10% to a maximum of 30% of eligible costs.
-The program receives applications annually and has been utilized for many years.
-The program could better serve municipalities and the Region by authorization of additional funding by the Legislature, increasing the percentage of covered costs, and acceptance of applications throughout the year, reducing the time involved in participation in the program.
+Local Bridge Program - Previously, this program provided funding to municipalities based upon a formula which includes the relative wealth of the municipality and the overall condition rating of the bridge structure.
+The funding ranged from a minimum of 10% to a maximum of 30% of eligible costs.
+Unfortunately, the funding for this program was removed by the Legislature and Governor to address the state's fiscal needs.
+The program, when funded, provided assistance to municipalities and was utilized for many years.
+Restoration of the program, with additional funding by the Legislature, an increased percentage of covered costs, and the acceptance of applications throughout the year, would better serve municipalities and the Region by providing another funding source for municipalities to address local bridge needs.

 Town Aid for Roads (TAR) - The TAR program has been in existence for many years, providing funding for highway activities, including maintenance, materials, equipment and salaries.
 Unfortunately, the amount of funding allocated has varied substantially and this fluctuation has caused municipalities to reduce the maintenance and preservation activities which it has previously supported.
-The program will better allow for local road activities by raising the funding level and providing annual adjustments for increased costs of materials and services.
+The program will better allow for local road activities by raising and stabilizing the funding level and providing annual adjustments for increased costs of materials and services.
 This program is well utilized and must be continued.